Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 <a name="barcodeModule"> </a>
 ## Barcode

-With the Anyline Barcode-Module 16 different kinds of bar- and QR-codes can be scanned.
+With the Anyline Barcode-Module 23 different types of bar- and QR-codes can be scanned.
 The result will simply be a *string* representation of the code.

 #### Restrictions for the Barcode-Module Config:
 - Flash mode *auto* is still in alpha stage therefore *manual* mode is preferred